 You’ve seen the red house, now here’s a blue one!
 This blue-toned block is a four-storey 1920 tenement building which features a stunning mix of Chinese and Western architectural styles.
 Fun fact: the distinctive blue colour of this particular building is said to be due to the fact the decorators only had blue paint at the time.
 And while many only associate this historic block with the colour blue, it’s in fact part of a whole spectrum of colourful, interconnected heritage buildings on Stone Nullah Lane, including the Yellow House and Orange House.
 Having been given a new lease of life, the cluster is now a multi-functional complex, with residential units as well as community centres.

 Blue House, 72-74A Stone Nullah Lane, Wan Chai, Hong Kong, p.
 2117 5843, 灣仔石水渠街72-74A號藍屋

 5. Yau Ma Tei Fruit Market

-This incredible market is a living hub of community, culture and life that mainly comes alive after dark, when fruit wholesalers and retailers bargain and barter on large deliveries of fresh produce which are brought in every night on mammoth delivery trucks.
-Although most of the workers go home during the day, it’s still a beautiful site that is so aesthetically Hong Kong, and some fruit stalls stay open to sell items during the day to regular passersby as well.
-It was originally built in 1913, and the main features of the site are the historic signboards on the outer walls of the buildings and the original brick and stone structures.
+This incredible market is a living hub of community, culture, and life that mainly comes alive after dark.
+Spot fruit wholesalers and retailers bargain and barter on large deliveries of fresh produce, which are brought in during the wee hours of the morning on mammoth delivery trucks.
+Although most of the workers go home during the day, it’s still a beautiful site that is so aesthetically Hong Kong.
+Plus, some fruit stalls stay open to sell items during the day to regular passersby as well.
+Originally built in 1913, the main features of the site include the historic signboards on the outer walls of the buildings, and the original brick and stone structures.